FalcoG/default-es6-sass/README.md

 ## Setting up the project
+1. Duplicate the repository without forking [as explained here](https://github.com/FalcoG/modern-web-template.git)
-1. Install Node.JS
+2. Install Node.JS
-2. Run `npm install` within the project directory
+3. Run `npm install` within the project directory
-3. To compile files, run either `npm run gulp-watch` for development or `npm run gulp-build` for deployment
+4. To compile files, run either `npm run gulp-watch` for development or `npm run gulp-build` for deployment

 ## Writing code
 * Write in ES2015 as it will automatically compile to browser compatible code